trackIT-Systems/tsOS-vhf/docs/index.md

 ---

 # Quickstart
-In this quick start guide, we assume that a tRackIT station is already available and that it is now to be equipped and operated with the tRackIT OS.
+In this quick start guide, we assume that a trackIT station is already available and that it is now to be equipped and operated with the tsOS-vhf.

 ## 1. Download OS image
 As usual in the field of single boards like the Raspberry Pi, the Operating System (OS) is delivered as an image, i.e. a file that can be transferred directly to an SD card.
-*tRackIT OS* can be downloaded at the [releases section of the respective Github repository](https://github.com/Nature40/tRackIT-OS/releases).
+*tsOS-vhf* can be downloaded at the [releases section of the respective Github repository](https://github.com/trackIT-Systems/tsOS-vhf/releases).
-Download the file *tRackIT-x.y.z.zip* of the most recent release.
+Download the file *trackIT-x.y.z.zip* of the most recent release.
 Pre-release versions can also be tried out, but they may not have been tested yet and may not work to their full potential.